Grain quality: Moisture content

-Foreign material (FM)
+Foreign material

-Broken foreign material is an important factor in grading and classification of grains.
+Broken foreign material (FM) is an important factor in grading and classification of grains.
 It is described as foreign material other than grains, such as sand, pieces of rock, microplastics, metals, and pieces of glass, contaminating a particular lot of grain.
 In the grain trade, presence of more than a set percentage of FM results in either low grades, price discount, or lot rejection, because the higher the FM the more the cost to clean before use.

-Damaged kernel (DK)
+Damaged kernel

-Damaged kernels are an important grading factor and negatively affect grain value.
+Damaged kernels (DK) are an important grading factor and negatively affect grain value.
 DK are considered those that have evident visual damage.
 It is usually quantified by removing damaged kernels by hand from portions free of impurities.
 The criteria for each grain of grade include an upper limit for the ampount of damaged kernels: for instance, for wheat to qualify as Grade 1, DK must constitute no more than 0.4% of the total weight.
-The majority of damage of kernels is due to insects, heat, mold, weathering, sprouting, frost, diseases, non-uniform maturity, and lack of/partial grain filling.
+The majority of damage of kernels is caused by insects, heat, mold, weathering, sprouting, frost, diseases, non-uniform maturity, and/or lack of/partial grain filling.

 In grading systems or specification, damaged kernels are divided into two main parts: heat damaged and total damaged.